 Lumps and Bumps

-If you have any lumps that you would like to have removed, please make an appointment with Dr Gabriel for an assessment
+If you have any lumps that you would like to have removed, please make an appointment with Dr Saad for an assessment

 All patients have a named GP who is responsible for their overall care at the Practice.
 Please ask at reception if you wish to know who you are registered with.